AgrimaMalhotra/FrontendBlog-/src/pages/readme.txt

 error-> path {*} -> redirect -> if try anything and page not there like /abc go to this

 2 not founds:
-1. wrong page request -404 -> pagenotfound -> user error
+1. wrong page request -404 -> pageNotFound -> user error
-2. frontend accesses backend thing not found -> application not found -> seperate error page /error order of routes doent matter
+2. frontend accesses backend thing not found
+-> application not found -> separate error page /error order of routes doesn't matter

-add try catch to makeRequest -> redirection -> useNavigate hook -> only do when react in scope -> imported -> cant call in util pass as prop
+add try catch to makeRequest -> redirection
+-> useNavigate hook ->
+only do when react in scope -> imported
+-> cant call in util pass as prop

 navigate?
 backend -> throw boom.bad

-Showing error directly:
+Not showing error directly:
 - user friendly
-- share info to be used by potential attacker add path param for error code query param: ?name=
+- share info to be used by potential attacker

+ add path param for error code
+ query param: ?name=